kingbosman/kingbosman/README.md

 # 💫 Hello there, I'm Robin!
-💻 Software engineer (focus on backend) <br>🧠 2+ years of professional experience with PHP in the crypto currency industry <br>📖 Currently expanding my knowledge with the laravel framework
+💻 Software engineer (focus on backend) <br>🧠 2+ years of professional experience with PHP <br>📖 Currently expanding my knowledge with the laravel framework

 ## 🌐 Socials: